department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 ### Task 5 Scenario

 For this task, imagine that you have read that it is important to get the Shingles vaccine or immunization once you have reached a certain age.
 You would like to know if the VA provides this service:
-Can you talk me through which group on the right you would expect to find Shingles vaccine information?
+Can you talk me through which group on the right you would look in to find Shingles vaccine information?
-- When you are ready, go ahead and move the Shingles vaccine card to the right to the place where you think it makes the most sense.
+- When you are ready, go ahead and move the Shingles vaccine card to the right to the place where it makes the most sense to you.

 <em>(If participant makes their choice without sharing their thought process):